In Real-Time Strategy

 - Another aversion is the Cavedog add-on unit, the Core Necro, which resurrects destroyed units, and can eventually repair them to fighting fit.

-- Another exception: In Sacrifice, not only can destroyed units be salvaged for the key resource required to build more units, but it is the only way to increase the stockpile with which one starts each round.
+- Yet another exception: In Sacrifice, not only can destroyed units be salvaged for the key resource required to build more units, but it is the only way to increase the stockpile with which one starts each round.
 Enemy units can also be salvaged (although they require processing, during which the enemy may stage a retrieval) and gaining a partial or complete monopoly is a useful way of limiting an opponent's effectiveness.

 - Rule of thumb in Command & Conquer (yes, this is an aversion): All refunds are half the original production cost of the object in question.
 Buildings can be disassembled and sold for half of the original construction costs.
 If the game features a repair pad of some sort, vehicles can be sent there for a refund.